Mentor Program

 Commonly Scheduled Activities

 The Mentor Program is for one academic year; starting in October and ending in May.
-Several activities are mandatory to complete in accordance with the program's curriculum.
+Several activities are mandatory to complete.
 Pairs are responsible for investing and scheduling additional activities to facilitate the relationship, here are some suggestions:

 • Have lunch together